A classification of $\mathbb Q$-valued linear functionals on $\overline{\mathbb Q}^\times$ modulo units: Introduction

+Using methods from the proof of Theorem \ref{ClosedSubgroup}, it is not difficult to show that $\mathcal M^*$ is a proper subset of $\mathcal J^*$.
+Roughly speaking, a measure is required to satisfy {\bf countable} additivity for all measurable subsets of $Y^0$ while consistent maps are only required to satisfy {\bf finite} additivity for the sets $Y(K,v)$.
+We would be interested to see a classification of all consistent maps that do not arise from Borel measures.

+While the relationship to measures is interesting, our primary motivation for definition \eqref{Consistency} is that consistency is precisely the condition needed to define a certain linear functional on $\mathcal V$.
+For each element $c\in \mathcal J^*$, we define $\Phi_c:\mathcal V\to \rat$ by

-where $K$ is any number field such that $\alpha\in \mathcal S_K$.
-Because of the defining property of consistent maps \eqref{Consistency}, the right hand side of \eqref{PhiC} does not depend on $K$, and therefore, it defines a linear map from $\mathcal S$ to $\rat$.
-Our first result shows that all elements of $\mathcal S^*$ must have this form.
+where $K$ is any number field such that $\alpha\in \mathcal V_K$.
+Because of the defining property of consistent maps \eqref{Consistency}, the right hand side of \eqref{PhiC} does not depend on $K$, and therefore, it defines a linear map from $\mathcal V$ to $\rat$.
+As it turns out, all elements of $\mathcal V^*$ must have this form.

-\begin{thm} The map $c\mapsto \Phi_c$ is a vector space isomorphism of $\mathcal J^*$ onto $\mathcal S^*$. \end{thm}
+\begin{thm} The map $c\mapsto \Phi_c$ is a vector space isomorphism of $\mathcal J^*$ onto $\mathcal V^*$. \end{thm}

-As we noted in the introduction, we sought a representation theorem for all elements of the algebraic dual $\mathcal S^*$.
+As we noted in the introduction, we sought a representation theorem for all elements of the algebraic dual $\mathcal V^*$.
 Theorem \ref{AllLinearClassification} provides precisely that result in terms of consistent maps.
-Fortunately, this theorem also provides a framework in which to classify elements of the continuous dual $\mathcal S'$.
+Fortunately, this theorem also provides a framework in which to classify elements of the continuous dual $\mathcal V'$.
 To this end, we define

-It is straightforward to check that $\mathcal J'$ is a subspace of $\mathcal J^*$, and as it turns out, the elements of $\mathcal J'$ correspond precisely to the elements of $\mathcal S'$.
+It is straightforward to check that $\mathcal J'$ is a subspace of $\mathcal J^*$, and as it turns out, the elements of $\mathcal J'$ correspond precisely to the elements of $\mathcal V'$.

-\begin{thm} The map $c\mapsto \Phi_c$ is a vector space isomorphism of $\mathcal J'$ onto $\mathcal S'$. \end{thm}
+\begin{thm} The map $c\mapsto \Phi_c$ is a vector space isomorphism of $\mathcal J'$ onto $\mathcal V'$. \end{thm}

-If $\pi:\mathcal G\to \mathcal S$ denotes the canonical map, then $\pi$ is continuous with respect to the norms \eqref{GNorm} and \eqref{SNorm}.
-Hence, the pullback $\pi^*$ of $\pi$ given by $\pi^*(\Phi) = \Phi\circ \pi$ is an injection of $\mathcal S^*$ into $\mathcal G^*$ and an injection of $\mathcal S'$ into $\mathcal G'$.
+If $\pi:\mathcal G\to \mathcal V$ denotes the canonical map, then $\pi$ is continuous with respect to the norms \eqref{GNorm} and \eqref{SNorm}.
+Hence, the pullback $\pi^*$ of $\pi$ given by $\pi^*(\Phi) = \Phi\circ \pi$ is an injection of $\mathcal V^*$ into $\mathcal G^*$ and an injection of $\mathcal V'$ into $\mathcal G'$.
 We would be very interested to see improved versions of Theorem \ref{AllLinearClassification} and \ref{Continuous} that classify all elements of $\mathcal G^*$ and $\mathcal G'$, respectively.
 As we shall find, our proofs cannot be easily modified to reach this goal.